Silver Linings

 Date: 2025

 About 6,000 Filipinos leave the Philippines every day.
-They migrate out of necessity, to support their families and secure a better future.
-In a new country, many face economic, emotional, and cultural challenges, from homesickness and unfair treatment to financial exploitation and racial discrimination.
-Yet amid these hardships, they also find small victories: in money sent to loved ones or a word in a new language learned.
-These become “silver linings" that ease the weight of leaving home, if only for a fleeting moment.
+Most migrate out of necessity, to support their families and secure a better future.
+In a new country, many face profound economic, emotional, and cultural challenges: homesickness, unfair treatment, financial exploitation, gender-based violence, and racial discrimination.
+And yet, amid these hardships, they find small victories: in money sent to loved ones, or in a new word learned in another language.
+These become “silver linings” that ease the weight of leaving home, even if just for a moment.

 Perak, the Malay term for “silver,” gave rise to the Filipino word pera, reflecting the link between this lustrous metal and the concept of value.
 Silver became the world’s first global currency when Spanish coins spread across continents in the 16th century, reaching the Philippines through the Manila Galleons that sailed between the islands and Acapulco during Spanish colonization.